+The Hudson River Maritime Museum is located in the Rondout area of Kingston.
 It was the most important port between New York & Albany in the 19th century when coal was transported from Pennsylvania over the D&H Canal.

 You can visit a few old the old locks at the D&H Canal Museum which is one of several attractions in Ulster County that are within a 30 minute drive from Kingston.